iosscripts/iosslider/README.md

 <h2>License</h2>

+<h3>Personal or non-profit</h3>

-<p>You may use iosSlider (beta) freely, without restriction in any material intended for sale or distribution.
-Attribution is not required but always appreciated.
-You are not permitted to make the resources found on iosscripts.com available for distribution elsewhere "as is" without prior&nbsp;consent.</p>
+<p>You may use iosSlider free for personal or non-profit purposes, without restriction.
+Attribution is not required but always appreciated.</p>

+<h3>Commercial</h3>

+<p>For commercial projects, you must purchase a license.
+You may download and play with the script before deciding to fully implement it in your project.
+Making sure you are satisfied, and knowing iosSlider is the right script for your project is paramount.</p>

-<p>If you would like to feature iosSlider (beta) on your site, please do not link directly to the resource zip files.
-Please link to the appropriate page on iosscripts.com where users can find the&nbsp;download.</p>
+<p>You are not permitted to make the resources found on iosscripts.com available for distribution elsewhere without prior consent.
+If you would like to feature iosSlider on your site, please do not link directly to the resource zip files.
+Please link to this page (http://iosscripts.com/iosslider) on iosscripts.com where users can find the download.</p>